DiamondSpin

 • Virtual keyboard may appear attached to a frame or alone on top of a view

-• Real keyboard event are forwarded to the last touched text area
+• Real keyboard events are forwarded to the last touched text area

-• DSview handle a global rotation, a global translation of the content and a global translation of the background
+• DSViews handle a global rotation, zoom and translation of the content and a global translation of the background too.
+Many dsview can be created and switched later on.

 • To Do